Apisium/Sarla/README.md

 # Sarla

-A new lightweight frontend framework built on Kotlin.
+A new and lightweight frontend framework built on Kotlin.

 ## Features